 Types of Retirement Plans

 Now that you have decided to start saving for retirement, where do you put your money?
-In America, there are many places where people save and invest their retirement funds.
+In the US, there are many places where people save and invest their retirement funds.
 The best places are those retirement accounts that enjoy a tax deferral status where any money saved from your income to these accounts is not subject to income tax.
 The funds are only taxed much later when you withdraw the money in retirement.
 This helps protect your money and grow your retirement savings over the years, which is very important.
 Let us look at these retirement accounts in greater detail below.
 For starters, check out this 4-minute video by MoneyCoach, for an overview of the different retirement accounts that are available to you in the United States.

 401(k), 403(b) and 457